Legoless/Alpha/README.md

 - Application snapshot
 - Status widgets
 - Recording touches
-- Touches displayed on screen
+- Touches displayed on screen via Touchpose

 *It is currently a work in progress.*